 Below are the most important rules you should remember before you can travel across Canada with Cannabis:

-- Only 30g of marijuana is allowed
+Only 30g of Marijuana is Allowed

-Whether marijuana is in your carry-on or checked-in luggage, only 30g of marijuana or cannabis is allowed for travel.
+Whether marijuana is in your carry-on or checked-in luggage, only 30g of marijuana or Cannabis is allowed for travel.
 However, for CBD oil in Canada, only 100ml is permitted, and it’s only for carry-on baggage.
 Anything beyond that volume is under cannabis general liquid restrictions.

 Moreover, if you have a lot of medical marijuana with you, don’t worry.
 You can still have it around Canada.
-You just need to prepare some relevant documents for customs inspections before you can carry such a significant amount across the country.
+You need to prepare some relevant documents for customs inspections before you can carry such a significant amount across the country.
 Make sure, though, that your documents comply with Canada‘s medical regulations.

 The legal age for cannabis consumption varies in Canada.
 The same goes with its alcohol consumption rules.
 For most cities and provinces in Canada, the legal age starts with 18.
 But to be safe, check the laws in your destination as the legal age for cannabis consumption in some places is 21.

-However, provinces like Quebec and New Brunswick have no restrictions on transporting cannabis at all.
-But to be safe, it is always advisable to keep the cannabis secured in a sealed package.
+However, provinces like Quebec and New Brunswick have no restrictions on transporting Cannabis at all.
+But to be safe, it is always advisable to keep the Cannabis secured in a sealed package.

 While cannabis laws in Canada are pretty lenient, you should not take it for granted.
 Laws across the country vary from province to province.
 Hence, it is always better to check the laws of your destination before visiting the place.
-It is always better to be safe than sorry; hence, travel responsibly.
+It is always better to be safe than sorry; therefore, travel responsibly.